Young people are accessing information about sexual health from so many places; this can be confusing and lead to

 - Sometimes I get drunk and end up having sex without condoms

 What can you do:

-Call in to one of our One Stop Shops where we can give you information, help you to keep safe and support you.
+Call in to one of our YC Hertfordshire Access Points where we can give you information, help you to keep safe and support you.

 We provide sexual health information, support and advice.
 The service is free and confidential and includes:

 - Free condoms through the c-card Hertfordshire scheme

 - Free chlamydia testing